ladybug-tools/honeybee-doe2/docs/index.rst

 Welcome to honeybee-doe2's documentation!
 ===================================

-Honeybee extension for import and export to/from IES-VE
+Honeybee extension for import and export to/from eQuest/DOE-2

 Installation